rdnewman/loba/README.md

 ### Deprecations

+#### 0.4.0
+`true` or `false` given for optional third argument now raises an ArgumentError (see deprecation notes below from v0.3.x)

 #### 0.3.0
-In prior versions, to allow Loba notes to write to the log while in :production, an optional third parameter could be supplied as merely a boolean value.
+In prior versions, to allow Loba notes to write to the log while in :production, an optional third argument could be supplied as merely a boolean value.
 In 0.3.0 and later versions, this must now be specified as part of an options hash as `{:production => true}`

 ### Semantic versions